 WHY CHALK ART

 There is something magical about a chalkboard drawing.
-Because of the black background of a chalkboard, you not only apply color when you start drawing, but also light.
+Because of the black background of a chalkboard, you not only apply color when you start drawing, but also the appearance of light.

-Geertje uses this chalkboard chalk here for all her chalkboard drawings.
+Geertje uses this chalkboard chalk for all her chalkboard drawings.